 Tourney rules varied from place to place and country to country.
 Some tourneys involved no-holds-barred jousting with very few rules; others permitted only direct blows to the shield to unseat the opponent.
 Most individual jousts ended when one knight was unseated.
 Although at some tourneys, the battle continued on the ground with sword combat until one knight yielded or was killed.

 Occasionally, a knight would yield to his opponent even if not unseated, due to injury to himself or his horse.
 The knight would ride down the list with lowered lance in order to demonstrate his defeat.
 Disqualifications were not often seen, as knights were expected to be chivalrous at all times.
 Sometimes the noble's or crowd's displeasure would cause a knight to be disqualified for unchivalrous behavior, such as striking his opponent's horse.

-After several hundred years of popularity and evolution of the sport, during the 17th century the people's passion for jousting faded away.
+After several hundred years of popularity and evolution of the sport, the people's passion for jousting faded away during the 17th century.

 Modern Jousting Rules

 After many years, jousting as a competitive sport came back into fashion with the rising popularity of renaissance faires and the romantic idea of the Arthurian knights.
 Modern day jousting tournaments occur in the United States, Canada, and across Europe.
 There are many modern forms of jousting with various rules.
 Some jousting forms are not about riding against an opponent, but using your lance to pick up a tent peg or to spear a ring.